Customising your themes and palettes

 caption = "Okay, maybe.")

 Sometimes I feel that no matter what shade of grey I use, it’s no good.
-However, that’s where ggpattern comes to play.
+However, that’s where ggpattern comes into play.
 I won’t talk about the package much as it’s still an early release and may change a lot in the future, but I think a lot of people may benefit from using it.

-Using the cars dataset, thanks to the ggpattern, I can plot the speed in a bar chart like this:
+Using the cars dataset, thanks to ggpattern, I can plot the speed in a bar chart like this:

 cars$speed2 <- factor(cut(cars[, "speed"], 3)) # Let's use our modified cars dataset